kean/Pulse/Sources/Pulse/Pulse.docc/Articles/NextSteps.md

 }
 ```

-> important: In the current schema, the alogger creates an associated ``LoggerMessageEntity`` entity for every ``NetworkTaskEntity``, but it will likely change in the future.
+> important: In the current schema, the logger creates an associated ``LoggerMessageEntity`` entity for every ``NetworkTaskEntity``, but it will likely change in the future.

 ## Network Logging & Debugging